tdilauro/Simplified-wiki/User-Profiles,-cases-and-requirements.md

 *The App can use my Google Books Reading List to identify availability in the catalogue *The App can use my Good Reads books shelf API to identify availability in the catalogue

+4. See primarily titles that are available

+_So I don't have to browse through titles not available to read now_

+_Confirmation Criteria_
+*I get Titles I can download now
+*I get Titles in the format my device and app supports *I get only titles that have an available copy (OD, 3M, Haithi, Guttenberg, other..)

+5. Get a physical copy if the eBook isn't available

+_So I don't have to wait to read the book if format is not an issue_ *I can place a hold on the physical format if the digital format is not available *The physical title copy is available for pick-up

 ## Research and Reference User (R&RU)

 **Use Cases**